Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 or
 `./bin/enable-smartclient.sh --hostsfile <file path>` The arguments are the same as `disable-smartclient.sh`
-Note: To make the scripts work, you have to set up password-free SSH connections between the node that executes these scripts and the rest hosts.
+Note: To make the scripts work, you have to set up SSH password-less connections between the node that executes these scripts and the rest hosts.

 # Trouble Shooting